As a rebel, it’s surprisingly easy (and common) to miss the point of being a rebel entirely.

 So to change those things from the inside out you have to think: “What will be the most effective way to spread my positive message? “

-Will the most beneficial way be to vilify them?
+Will the most beneficial way be to vilify and antogonize them?
 To judge them and condemn for doing the things they consider normal?

-Or would you agree that’s not a very good strategy if you want to get people to listen to what you say?
+Or would you agree that if you want to get people to listen to your message, that may not be the best way to bring it?

 Would it perhaps be more beneficial for you to first learn to understand their point of view?
-To come meet them where they are, so you can lead them from that place to where you are (if you still agree with that now that you’ve seen the other side).
+To see reality through their eyes?
+To come and meet them where they are (point A), so you can lead them from that place to where you want them to go (point B).

-Imagine someone had the answer to life, the universe and everything.
+Imagine someone had the answers to all the questions life, the universe and everything.
 The key to both saving the world and making everyone love you at the same time.
-But you didn’t know he had it.
-Because if you’d understood his point of view, you’d already have it too.
+Of course you wouldn’t know yet that they had all this wisdom.
+Because if you’d understand their point of view, you’d already have the wisdom too.

-Now imagine that person yelling at you that you are an “ignorant hypocrite evil retard”.
+Now imagine that person wanting to get you to see it.
+So they come yelling at you that you are an “ignorant hypocrite evil nazi”.
 That everything you do and enjoy in life is unethical.
 That you need to listen to them right now so you can finally learn act like a decent human being.

 True rebellion is about the good thing you’re trying to bring forward.
-The positive alternative to the things you want to change.
-Not about the people who don’t agree with you on that.
+It’s about spreading the wisdom of a better, more positive alternative reality that is available to us.
+But it’s not about fighting the people who don’t agree with you on that.

 So if you want to be a rebel, before you dream of changing anything, you should always consider: